setcooki/wp-minio-sync/README.md

-# Minio Webhook (Media Cloud Extension
+# WP Minio Sync (Media Cloud Extension)

-_A Wordpress (ilab media tools) extension to synchronise cloud based Wordpress instance media via Minio webhooks_
+_A Wordpress (ilab media tools) extension to synchronise cloud based Wordpress instances media via Minio webhooks_

 **What does this plugin do?**

 You are using Minio S3 cloud storage for Wordpress (together with https://wordpress.org/plugins/ilab-media-tools/) ... tbd

 ## 1. Usage

 Download plugin .zip from `/dist` folder and install with wordpress

-## 3. Minio setup
+## 2. Minio setup

+...tbd

-## 2. Development
+## 3. Development

 1. clone repo
 2. do a `npm install` for dependencies